Welcome to Sydney Local Health District, one of the top performing local health districts in New South Wales.

 Our diverse communities

 The traditional custodians of the land in Sydney Local Health District are the Gadigal, Wangal and Bediagal people of the EORA Nation.
-Around 1.1 per cent of the population identify as being of Aboriginal and Torres Strait Islander heritage.
+Around one per cent of the population identify as being of Aboriginal and Torres Strait Islander heritage.

 The District is rich in cultural and social diversity and is home to a large number of established and emerging culturally and linguistically diverse communities.
 More than half of the District’s population speak a language other than English at home, including significant numbers of refugees, asylum seekers and special humanitarian entrants.
 Almost nine per cent of the District population speaks little or no English.